Could Pete Buttigieg win the Democrats’ nomination for 2020?

 Buttigieg has confessed that he has a bad ‘gaydar’.

-The Advocate reports that in a conversation with Buzzfeed, Buttigieg said that – “My gaydar is not great to begin with and definitely doesn’t work over long stretches of time…” Buttigieg was responding to speculation as to whether James Buchanan – President of the US from 1857-1861 – was actually the first gay President.
+The Advocate reports that Buttigieg has said that – “My gaydar is not great to begin with and definitely doesn’t work over long stretches of time…” Buttigieg was responding to speculation as to whether James Buchanan – President of the US from 1857-1861 – was actually the first gay President.

 When people refer to their ‘gaydar’ they’re talking about a sixth-sense that supposedly helps to determine whether a guy is queer or not.